DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 ### Tests

 The name, location, extension and settings of the tests are defined in the phpunit.xml configuration file.
-The tests should be located in a sub-directory, not directly in the workspace root, because PHPUnit does not recognise them there.
+The tests should be located in a sub-directory, not directly in the workspace root, because PHPUnit does not recognize them there.

 ## Test Explorer View

-Test explorer view provides tools for manual and automatic test execution with visual representaion of the results.
+Test explorer view provides tools for manual and automatic test execution with visual representation of the results.
 The view is only visible if there are some tests or the phpunit.xml configuration file in the workspace.

 ![Test Explorer](imgs/test-explorer.gif)